How long is the Tummy tuck recovery?

 Post operative Tummy tuck drains.

-The pain pump is optional, but it is highly recommended and most patients do opt for it.
-It is inserted at the end of the procedure while you’re still in the Operating Room.
+All of my Tummy Tuck patients get either a pain pump or Exparel injection to control post op pain.
+They both dispense the same type numbing medication.
+The pain pump is inserted at the end of the procedure while you’re still in the Operating Room.
 It will dispense local anesthetic to the incision area and will provide pain relief.
-Most patients are able to stand upright much sooner IF they have the pain pump!
+Experel is an injection given at the end of the procedure.
+Most patients are able to stand upright much sooner after surgery IF they have the pain pump or Exparel injection!
 Learn more about how the pain pump reduces pain from cosmetic surgery in my video journal.

 All Tummy tucks surgery patients will have drains put in to collect fluid.
 Without the drains, the fluid would stay in the wound area and create problems!
 The drain bulb should be emptied when full and the amount of fluid should be recorded each time you empty it.
 This process is repeated until the drain is removed in my office.
 The pain pump is often removed at the same time as the drains.